evgenyneu/evgenii.com/blog/_posts/2018-08-17-two-body-problem-simulator.md

   <span>(2)</span>
 </div>

 The variable **q** in Eq.
-2 is the mass ratio of the first body (mass of the Sun divided by that of the Earth).
-The two dots above vector **r** denote the second time derivative.
+2 is the mass ratio of the bodies (i.e. mass of the Earth divided by Sun's mass).
+The two dots above vector **r** mean the second time derivative.

 ## Equation of motion for x and y

 Next, we write Eq.
-1 in terms of x and y coordinates, which gives a system of two second-order non-linear differential equations:
+2 in terms of x and y coordinates, which gives a system of two second-order non-linear differential equations:

 <div class='Equation isTextCentered'>
   <span></span>